M42 junction 6

 We are making safety and capacity improvements to this important strategic route to support economic growth and planned development in the region.

 We value your feedback

 We’ve launched an innovative new feedback tool that gives you the chance to let us know what you think about our work on the M42 junction 6.

 We’re one of the first major Midlands schemes to benefit from the new ECHO software, which stands for Every Customer Has an Opinion.

 The tool is quick and easy to use.
-On the interactive map, you can pinpoint the precise location of something you’ve seen and want to let us know about.
+You can click on the interactive map and pinpoint the precise location of something you’ve seen and want to let us know about.
 Once you’ve added your comments, you can submit the online form which is sent directly to the project team.

 By letting us know what you think about the M42 junction 6 scheme we can quickly correct anything that’s not quite right and use your feedback to help shape our future decisions, so we’re always doing the best for you.

 ECHO is a one-way feedback tool, so if you’d like a response to your feedback you can call us on 0300 123 500 or email the project team at M42Junction6@highwaysengland.co.uk